albastardoto/TestTodoApp/README.md

 Make sure you have node installed.
 This uses a mongo database so be sure you have a mongodb server up and running.
-Make sure you change the mongodb server url in server/db/mongoose.js to setup: npm init npm install
+Make sure you change the mongodb server url config to setup: npm init npm install